sethmlarson/sethmlarson.dev/app/markdown/2019-12-06/http-header-compression.md

 (Basically means one or more alpha-numerics with all the symbols listed above)

-Header names are also case-insensitive as we touched on earlier.
+Header names also must be lowercase per the HTTP/2 RFC.

 Given these two data-points you can boil down the total possible number of bytes in a valid HTTP header name to be: